 UNCITRAL Working Group III and Reform of Investor–State Dispute Settlement

-In 2017, UNCITRAL mandated its Working Group III to identify concerns regarding investor–state dispute settlement (ISDS)—the process for settling disputes under investment treaties—and develop potential reform solutions.
+In 2017, UNCITRAL mandated its Working Group III to identify concerns regarding investor–state dispute settlement (ISDS)—the model for settling disputes between foreign investors and states under investment treaties and investor-state contracts—and develop reform solutions.

-IISD is having an extensive impact on the reform process.
-For example, our joint submission with the Columbia Center on Sustainable Investment and the International Institute for Environment and Development on regulating third-party funding of ISDS claims—a practice that has enabled speculative claims that often generate inflated costs for developing economies—incentivized the Working Group to publish draft regulation, and our recommendations were widely reflected in the text.
+For example, our joint submission with the Columbia Center on Sustainable Investment and the International Institute for Environment and Development on regulating third-party funding of ISDS claims—a practice that has enabled speculative claims that often generate inflated costs for developing countries—triggered the Working Group to publish draft regulation reflecting our recommendations.

 Submissions to the Working Group